sajjadsaharkhan/Recommerce/README.md

 ## The Domain And Bounded Context

-- `Presentation`: The Booking Service is a bounded context for managing all operation related to booking ticket.
+- `Presentation`: The Presentation service handles API endpoints for the recommender system.
- - `Services`: The Services project is a bounded context of system business logics
+- `Services`: The Services project contains the system's business logic.
-- `Data`: The Data project is a bounded context for the domain and entities of project and all of Database needs.
+- `Data`: The Data project defines domain entities and manages database interactions.
-- `Infrastructure`: The Infrastructure project is a bounded context of some extension or shared resource for the all of the projects
+- `Infrastructure`: The Infrastructure project provides shared extensions and resources for all modules.

 ## Artificial Intelligence Techniques